theangrydev/fluent-bdd/README.md

 ## Releases
 ### 4.2.0
-* Check if `ThenAssertion` instances have been reused (closes #6).
+* [#6](https://github.com/theangrydev/yatspec-fluent/issues/6) Check if `ThenAssertion` instances have been reused.
 Also relaxed all the instance checks to classes that appear to be mutable (have at least one instance field)

 ### 4.1.1
 * Minor changes to the validation messages